etejedor/aws-lab/README.md

 ![AWS Lab architecture](./images/aws-lab.png)

-Once a user has started their session in the AWS Lab, the JupyterLab interface appears as shown in the figure below.
+Once a user has started their session in the AWS Lab, the JupyterLab environment - including the Jupyter notebook interface - appears as shown in the figure below.

 ![JupyterLab user interface](./images/jupyterlab.png)